Collage of photos of the Museo de Historia Natural in Ciudad de Aguadilla, featuring exterior views, architectural details, and the museum's sign.

 The museum's mission is built upon collaboration with the Municipality of Aguadilla, universities, NGO’s, private entities, and the community at large.
 Together, the museum aims to educate through diverse topics in geosciences and life sciences.
 Recognizing the value of exhibiting Puerto Rico’s unique natural history, our collaborators and museum staff have invested diverse resources in showcasing the natural domains of the archipelago in our museum.

-This legal recognition ensures the museum's identity and establishes guidelines for its operation.
-The organization has obtained non-profit status from the Puerto Rico tax exemption agency and has achieved certification as a 501 (c) (3) non profit organization in the United States.
+In August 2022, the museum was officially incorporated as the "Museo de Historia Natural y Conservación de Puerto Rico" by the Puerto Rico Department of State.
+This legal effort ensures the museum's identity and establishes guidelines for its operation.
+The organization has obtained non-profit status 1101 from the Puerto Rico tax exemption agency and has achieved certification as a 501 (c) (3) non profit organization in the United States.

 The Museum Board is comprised by Maribel Ramírez Toledo (President), co-founders Dr. Jorge Vélez Juarbe (Vice-President) and Dr. Hernán Santos Mercado, Dr. Michael González Cruz (Secretary), Dr. Emilia Quiñones, Ms. Ana Rivera, and other members of the community at large and academia.